thothforge/thothctl/docs/framework/use_cases/commands/check/check_iac.md

 1. **Configuration Loading**: The command first loads the project configuration from `.thothcf.toml` or uses default rules
 2. **Structure Analysis**: It analyzes the current directory structure
 3. **Rule Comparison**: It compares the actual structure against the defined rules
+4. **Risk Assessment**: For dependency visualization, it calculates risk percentages for each component
-4. **Report Generation**: It generates a report of any discrepancies
+5. **Report Generation**: It generates a report of any discrepancies or visualizes dependencies with risk assessment
-5. **Exit Code**: In hard mode, it exits with a non-zero code if validation fails
+6. **Exit Code**: In hard mode, it exits with a non-zero code if validation fails

 ## Best Practices

 1. **Version Control**: Include the `.thothcf.toml` file in version control to ensure consistent validation across the team
 2. **CI/CD Integration**: Add the check command to your CI/CD pipeline to validate infrastructure code before deployment
 3. **Hard Mode**: Use hard mode in CI/CD pipelines to enforce structure requirements
+4. **Risk Assessment**: Use the dependency visualization with risk assessment to identify high-risk components before making changes
-4. **Custom Rules**: Define custom rules in `.thothcf.toml` to match your project's specific requirements
+5. **Custom Rules**: Define custom rules in `.thothcf.toml` to match your project's specific requirements
-5. **Regular Validation**: Run validation regularly during development to catch issues early
+6. **Regular Validation**: Run validation regularly during development to catch issues early

 ## Troubleshooting